dhocker/athomepowerlineserver/README.md

 ```
 This will set up virtualenvwrapper.

 Clone the repository from GitHub.
-Under Raspbian the
+Under Raspberry Pi OS the
 recommended location for cloning is /home/pi/rpi/athomeserver.
 Using
 this directory name will minimize the changes you will need to make
 to the init.d script.